-It is supported on devices that use X.509 thumbprint authentication.
+It is generally available on devices that use X.509 thumbprint authentication.
 To learn more about X.509 authentication with IoT Hub, see Supported X.509 certificates.

 Devices can communicate with IoT Hub in Azure using various protocols.
 Typically, the choice of protocol is driven by the specific requirements of the solution.
 The following table lists the outbound ports that must be open for a device to be able to use a specific protocol:

 |MQTT over WebSockets||443|